nat-is-alive/grumpy-wizards/README.md

 #Example:

-poison("string", 3) => "st-R-inG"
+poison("string", 3) => "st-R-in'*G*'"

 #Player Two: Sir Scriptalot (Valiant Knight)
 Sir Scriptalot must implement a potion() function in a different programming language than Malwareus.
-This function takes the corrupted string and the number, returning it to its original form.
+This function takes the corrupted string, returning it to its original form.

 #Example:

-potion("st-R-inG", 3) => “st-R-inG"
+potion("st-R-in'*G*'" => “string"

 #Bonus Task
 For a truly integrated experience, Malwareus and Sir Scriptalot can work together to make their functions interoperable.
 This can be achieved through a shared database, text file, or an API endpoint.